ogrre/degenosaurus/README.md

 Thankfully, many new projects are breathing the wind of change in the community, and we are one of those and bringing back fun to minting.

-Let me ask you a question : would you rather work your whole life or make life changing gains in 1 mint ?
+Let me ask you a question: would you rather work your whole life or make life changing gains in 1 mint ?
 100% of winner have once played!

 Hold your seat and stick with us, **WAGMI** !